-A long-term flow test was conducted in SAGEOS laboratories in Canada to observe the performance of DTPG when subjected to acid circulation at a concentration representative of those used in the mining industry during 3 months (Kappes, 2005).
-To run this test, Flow test cells $(0.1m \times 0.2m)$ were designed to simulate field conditions (Figure 4Figure).
+A long-term flow test was conducted in the SAGEOS laboratories in Canada to observe the performance of DTPG when subjected to acid circulation at a concentration representative of those used in the mining industry over three months (Kappes, 2005).
+To run this test, Flow test cells $(0.1 \text{ m} \times 0.2 \text{ m})$ were designed to simulate field conditions (Figure 2).
 The filter used was a polyester filter with a filtration opening size of 120 μm (FOS, per CGSB 148.1 n°10).
-The DTPG was installed in the bottom of the cell, and covered by one kilogram of crushed copper ore with an average grade of 3% Cu from a Chilean copper mine (Lomas Bayas).
+The DTPG was installed in the bottom of the cell, and covered by one kilogram of crushed copper ore with an average grade of 3 percent Cu from a Chilean copper mine (Lomas Bayas).
 The ore was covered by a geo-spacer to facilitate uniform infiltration of the solution.
 This latter component was then covered by a closed cell foam compressed by a rigid plate, in order to seal the system while applying a nominal confining stress of 100 kPa.

-Figure 4 Cross section of an experimental leaching cell.
-During 90 days, acid leachate crosses the ore then DPTG.
+Figure 2: Cross section of an experimental leaching cell.
+Over 90 days, acid leachate crosses the ore, then the DPTG

-An average daily flow of 15 L/h/m2 of the 20 g/l sulphuric acid solution with a pH of 1.4 were circulated during 90 days through each cell.
+An average daily flow of 15 L/h/m2 of the 20 g/L sulfuric acid solution with a pH of 1.4 was circulated over 90 days through each cell.
 This flow rate represents 32 m3 per square meter of drainage system.

-The solution was injected through the geo-spacer, in order to flow downward into the ore, the DTPG and eventually into the perforated tube before exiting the cell through the outlet.
-The solution was replaced 3 times the testing period in order to avoid excessive copper concentration and facilitate the control of the pH.

-The representativity of the extraction process modelled at the laboratory scale was assessed by monitoring periodically the copper concentration of the sulphuric acid.
-The observations are reported on Table 1.
+The solution was injected through the geo-spacer, in order to flow downward into the ore, the DTPG, and eventually into the perforated tube, before exiting the cell through the outlet.
+The solution was replaced 3 times during the testing period in order to avoid excessive copper concentration and facilitate the control of the pH.
+The representativity of the extraction process modelled at the laboratory scale was assessed by periodically monitoring the copper concentration of the sulfuric acid.
+The observations are reported in Table 1.